Passion Ignited: How TGR Foundation empowered Yeon Jin “Grace” Lee to pursue her passion for filmmaking

 Although she had accomplished many of her goals, her passion for filmmaking was the missing link to her personal fulfillment.
 After five years as a computer scientist, Grace shifted her career trajectory and enrolled into the University of Southern California’s School of Cinematic Arts.

-Inspired by her experiences as a minority engineer and first-generation immigrant, Grace’s portfolio of short films chronicles the journeys of marginalized populations including undocumented immigrants like herself and has been featured in several film festivals.
+Inspired by her experiences as a minority engineer and first-generation immigrant, Grace’s portfolio of short films chronicles the journeys of marginalized populations including undocumented immigrants and has been featured in several film festivals.
 Grace is currently working on her thesis film at USC and will soon graduate with a Master of Fine Arts in Film and TV Production.

-From South Korea to Southern California, Grace overcame obstacles in her path as an undocumented immigrant and achieved great success.
+From South Korea to Southern California, Grace overcame obstacles in her path as an immigrant and achieved great success.
 We recently connected at the flagship TGR Learning Lab in Anaheim, CA to reflect on her journey and how she’s using her platform and experiences to empower other students like her.

 TGR Foundation: What is your passion and why?